-We have shown that the lattice code combined with a compute-and-forward technique is able to achieve the capacity of multiple access channels.
+We have shown that the CFMA strategy is able to achieve the capacity of Gaussian multiple access channels.
 This coding scheme is of possible practical interests because it only uses a single-user decoder without time-sharing or rate-splitting techniques.
-The proposed coding scheme is a generalization of the celebrated compute-and-forward technique and can be applied to many other Gaussian network scenarios.
-However as we have seen in the $2$-user and $3$-user examples, the capacity-achieving ability of this scheme fails if the signal-to-noise ratio is low.
+The proposed coding scheme is a generalization of the compute-and-forward technique and can be applied to many other Gaussian network scenarios.
+However as we have seen in the $2$-user and $3$-user examples, this scheme fails to have its capacity-achieving ability if the signal-to-noise ratio is very low.
 The reason lies in the fact that in this regime the computation rate pair is not large enough (recall the examples in Theorem \ref{thm:clean_MAC}).
 Hence it is interesting to ask what is the largest possible computation rate tuple in a Gaussian MAC.
 The answer to this question has implications on many other unsolved network communication problems, including the Gaussian interference channel and the Gaussian two-way relay channel.

 \appendices